House sets up Senate shutdown showdown - NewsBreak

 Marshall previously secured a vote on a similar amendment to prohibit funding for enforcing COVID-19 vaccine mandates as part of the last stopgap bill to avert a shutdown in late September.
 But it would have required at least 60 votes and failed along party lines.

 Centrist Sen. Joe Manchin (D-W.Va.) voted against Marshall’s amendment in September.
-But on Thursday, Manchin declined to tell reporters how he would vote on the latest proposal.To fight Omicron, Biden to add travel rules, make at-home COVID tests free
+But on Thursday, Manchin declined to tell reporters how he would vote on the latest proposal.House votes to avert shutdown, but quick Senate OK in doubt

 “I’ve been very supportive of a mandate for federal government, for military … I’ve been less enthused about it in the private sector,” Manchin said .